paultopia/websiterevision2017/src/assets/md/tech.md

         - In the course of doing so, I tried to teach some basic coding to a group of law students, you can see some not-clean notebooks I had them work through [here](https://github.com/paultopia/code-data-lawstudents/blob/master/hack-law.ipynb), and even showed them a basic kind of data science workflow with some key concepts [here](https://github.com/paultopia/code-data-lawstudents/blob/master/crunch-law.ipynb).

     - I've tried to explain probability to law students, e.g. with a [micro-simulation of the Monty Hall problem](http://paul-gowder.com/montyhall/).

-    - I'm also working on a very slow project to bring more data crunching to the masses by writing a (work slowly in progress) [chrome extension to grab tabular data off web pages and do basic analysis](https://github.com/paultopia/browser-stats).

 - Afflicting the comfortable and comforting the afflicted.

     - Right around the 2017 inauguration, I pushed out into the world a [quick monitoring tool](https://github.com/paultopia/minitrue) to tweet out hashes of public web documents and catch them if they change, just in case Trump decides to cook the government books.

     - I'm also working on several game-theory informed proposals to build tools to solve public commitment problems in order to shift power between mass and elite.
 For example, the University of Toronto Law Journal will soon contain a sketch of an idea I have for a nonprofit platform to allow consumers to negotiate in the aggregate to demand changes to form contracts from the likes of cable companies, phone companies, etc.; if there's sufficient interest I may build it.

 - Taking functionality offered by big complex applications and yanking it out into simple, small commandline unixey things.
 Mostly involving document processing.
 For example,